A Blizzard in Buffalo, New York? What a Surprise.

 We see "Norman Rockwell"

 You must admit, freshly fallen, pure white, fluffy snow, makes for lovely scenery.
 It's pretty to look at no doubt, just not so pretty once we step out into the 18 degree bitter cold.
 Brave as we are, we trudge through four feet of snow, trudge to where our car is buried, brush it off and start it up.
 Plowing our way back to the warm house, where I'll walk you through that winter prep I mentioned.

 Let's get serious.
-The 3 most important top-of-the-list preparations to focus on in late Autumn, early September are your vehicle, your home and yourself.
+The 3 most important top-of-the-list preparations to focus on in late Autumn, mid-October are, your vehicle, your home and yourself.
 Do you prefer clear concise lists?
 I admit I do, so that's the way we'll go.

 If you've never lived anyplace where it snows, you might ask, "What must I do to prepare my home?"
-Since your home is your refuge from the storm, literally, not to mention the extra amount of hours you'll be snowed-in and stranded, there's plenty to do to get your bear cave ready.
+Since your home is literally your refuge from the storm, not to mention the extra amount of hours you'll be snowed-in, there's plenty to do to get your bear cave ready.

 Make arrangements to have your driveway and sidewalks, decks and stairways shoveled, blown or plowed.
 Have a bag of sand, kitty litter and "ice melt" salts at your back door.
 Stock up on non-perishable food items and bottled water (You never know when you can be snowed in due to unrelenting snow, ice and wind storms or when travel-bans may be announced by law enforcement.)
 Have a big supply of candles, batteries, two or three flashlights and a portable radio, in case of power outages.